libAtoms/GAP/docs/_sources/gap_fit.rst.txt

 the extended XYZ file.
 Following the definition of the extended XYZ file, the energy needs to be in units of eV, the forces in units of eV/A and the virial stress in units of eV (this is the regular stress multiplied by the volume).
+Watch out for the definition of the sign of the stress!
+For example VASP uses the opposite sign convention to QUIP.
 The atomic positions need to be in Angstroms, and the periodic unit cell is specified by three cartesian lattice vectors.

 An example structure in extended XYZ format::